keenanwoodall/Deform/.github/README.md

 > How do deformables handle instancing?

 Each deformable has it's own unique mesh.
-Duplicating and instantiating deformables shouldn't cause any issues.

 ## Limitations
 Deform runs on the CPU.
 While it *is* incredibly fast, you should not expect to get performance comparable to vertex shaders.
 Because meshes are modified on the CPU each mesh has to be unique.
-From what I understand, this means each mesh will require a new draw call.
+This means that, unless dynamically batched (which comes with its own performance costs), each mesh will require a new draw call.
 Deform is not meant to be used at a massive scale.
 If you need to deform an entire world, tons of meshes, or an incredibly high poly model use vertex shaders.

 **tldr:** Use shaders if you need speed, use Deform if you need modularity and ease-of-use.

 ## Acknowledgments
 * Thanks to [Thomas Ingram](https://twitter.com/vertexxyz) for going the extra-mile to help with editor scripting.
 * Thanks to [Alexander Ameye](https://twitter.com/alexanderameye), [William Besnard](https://twitter.com/BillSansky), [Raphael Herdlicka](https://www.herdlicka.net/) and [David Carney](https://twitter.com/thedavidcarney) for testing Deform and giving helpful feedback.

+I love seeing creative and cool uses of this tool.
+If you make something you're proud of, lemme take a lookie!

 [email](mailto:keenanwoodall@gmail.com) | [twitter](https://twitter.com/keenanwoodall) | [website](http://keenanwoodall.com)